arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 > Should I test all cases?

-Test all cases that are expected to happen in real-world usage, starting with the most important ones, business-wise.
+Test cases that are expected to happen in real-world usage, starting with the most important ones, business-wise.

 ## Avoid persisting redundant data

 Again, aim for a single source of truth.

-Whether you're developing a stateful user interface or a service connected to a database, you're persisting data state to work on it.
+Whether you're developing a stateful user interface or a service connected to a database, you're going to persist a state (in memory or on the disk).

 In React components, I have seen many times a filtered array set to state whereas it could be calculated at render time.
 Instead of setting in state only the filter arguments, both the arguments and the resulting array are stored, making code more verbose and error-prone because both state values must be updated everytime the filter arguments change.

 Similarly, I have seen redundant database design, where data is set in a column whereas it could be calculated in real time.

-However, while this single-source-of-truth approach is conceptually cleaner and easier to maintain, it can lead to performance issues if the calculation is heavy and repeated multiple times with the same arguments: why recalculate it if the result is the same?
+However, while this single-source-of-truth approach is conceptually cleaner and easier to maintain, it can lead to performance issues if the calculation is heavy and repeated multiple times with the same arguments: why recalculate it if the result remains the same?

 In this case, you can cache the result of the calculation using memoization: for instance `useMemo` in React, which will automatically refresh calculation when arguments change.